Eye - Pus or Discharge

 - Eye pain or discomfort is more than mild

-- Cloudy spot or sore seen on the cornea (clear center part of the eye)
+- Cloudy spot or sore on the cornea (clear middle part of eye)

 Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If